feraway/feraway-frontend-challenge/README.md

 ## Getting Started

-First you need to set a Wallet Connect Project ID in `.env.local`
+First you need to create a `.env.local` file and set a Wallet Connect Project ID

 ```
 NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID=yourProjectId